-Each study site will target retention of at least 95% of enrolled study participants for each scheduled follow up visit.
-The purpose of the 95% retention target is to ensure the accuracy of study results by minimizing bias that can be caused by missing data.
-Low retention rates can have serious impacts on the accuracy of the study results because we cannot know if participants who do not return for scheduled study visits used the product, liked the product or had poor effect from the use of the product.
+The purpose of the 95 percent retention target is to ensure the accuracy of study results.
+The adherence endpoint can only be attained through the participants randomized to the IVR arm.
+Therefore, in order to accurately measure the adherence endpoint in MTN-005, a high level of retention of all participants must be achieved throughout the study.
+Low retention rates can have serious impacts on the accuracy of the study results because we cannot know if participants who do not return for scheduled study visits have varying levels of adherence.
 To avoid these problems, and thereby avoid bias in the study results, high participant retention rates must be maintained throughout the study.